 This is probably the most significant bee book every published.
 What Huber discovered and wrote about here, laid the ground work for all the practical knowledge we have of bees today.
 His discoveries were so revolutionary, that beekeeping can be divided in two eras very easily as pre-Huber and post-Huber.

 Reviews on Amazon, Barnes and Nobel etc. are always appreciated.
 Please help me get the word out on this amazing book.
-I also have it in French and German.
+I also have it in Spanish, French and German.

 This is just Volume one of the above complete book.
 It is just the "Beginning" section of the book and it's paperback.

 Details: Paperback 6 x 9 in.
 B&W 282 pages 44 illustrations.

 Amazon UK |